dequelabs/axe-core-nuget/CONTRIBUTING.md

 ### Testing

 We expect all code to be 100% covered by tests.
 We don't have or want code coverage metrics but we will review tests and suggest changes when we think the test(s) do(es) not adequately exercise the code/code changes.

+### Style

+This project uses the default `dotnet format` settings for formatting C# files.
+PR builds include an automated formatting check.

 ## Getting Started